What a Difference a Word Makes

 One more anecdote will make the point plain: I recently called the court clerk in one of my cases to schedule a hearing on a motion.
 His first question: is this a TCPA motion?

 No, the TCPA has not reduced the time and expense of litigation.
-And here’s a prediction.
-If House Bill 3300 becomes law, six months from now when you call the court clerk asking for a hearing, he’ll say in a knowing monotone, “is this a Rule 91a motion?”
+So now, when you call the court clerk asking for a hearing, will she say in a knowing monotone, “is this a Rule 91a motion?”

 *Update: HB 3300 passed and was signed into law, with an effective date of September 1, 2019.
 See Tex.
 Civ.
 Prac. & Rem.
 Code § 30.021.
 In this Order, the Texas Supreme Court accordingly amended Rule 91a.7 as follows: